jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 We can think of cold outreach as adding a new dimension to the "surface area of luck" - transforming it into a broader "volume of success."
 Making cold connections expands your network beyond existing relationships.

-Cold outreach is more effective once you've built momentum through great work and capitalizing on opportunities.&nbsp;
+Cold outreach is more effective once you've built momentum through great work and capitalizing on opportunities.

 People typically think of this as "networking," but the secret is that there is no such thing as networking.
-There is only being good at something, letting people discover it, and then offering your services to them.&nbsp;
+There is only being good at something, letting people discover it, and then offering your services to them.

 {% twitter https://twitter.com/EdLatimore/status/1081045781270925314 %}